vmware-archive/properties-file-image-relocation/README.md

 A Java properties file is a collection of named properties with a _de facto_ standard [format](https://en.wikipedia.org/wiki/.properties).

-By default, `prel` interprets any property value prefixed with `docker:` or `docker:\\` as denoting an image reference.
+By default, `prel` interprets any property value prefixed with `docker:` or `docker://` as denoting an image reference.
 The image reference immediately follows the prefix and extends up to, but does not include, the next whitespace character or end of file, whichever occurs first.
 So, for example, the following property:
 ```